 What’s Inside A Breadboard?

-The image below of the back of a breadboard may help to clear up how the holes on the front of the board are connected.
+The image below (Figure 8) of the back of a breadboard may help to clear up how the holes on the front of the board are connected.
 The backing of the board has been removed (don’t remove the backing on your own board!
 It will make the board useless) to expose the metal strips connecting the holes.
 You can clearly see the short strips in the center separated by the divider, and the long strips down the side.
-The detailed photo below illustrates how the holes and strips are related.
+The detailed photo below (Figure 9) illustrates how the holes and strips are related.

 Powering the Breadboard

-When you start to put components on your breadboard, avoid adding, removing, or changing components on a breadboard whenever the board is powered.
+Avoid adding, removing, or changing components on a breadboard whenever the board is powered.
 You risk shocking yourself and damaging your components.

 Will it Light?
 Test Your Understanding